NetBr3ak/StockScorePro/README.md

 StockScorePro is an intelligent and user-friendly investment tool designed to analyze stocks based on their current prices relative to their 50-day moving average.
 It identifies attractive investment opportunities by evaluating price stability, closeness to average pricing, and potential undervaluation. 💰📊

+This tool is ideal when you have a specific list of companies you'd like to invest in long-term.
+You manually enter your favorite companies' stock tickers directly into the script, and StockScorePro will take care of the analysis for you.

 ---

 ## 🚀 **How Does StockScorePro Work?**